Chart Color Schemes

 Narre Warren South Development Plan Area

-Large-scale urban development plan for Narre Warren South encompassing residential growth areas, employment precincts, community facilities, and green infrastructure.
-The development area is now substantially complete with most infrastructure delivered, including roads, utilities, and community facilities.
-Only a tennis facility with courts and pavilion remains to be completed.
+Large-scale urban development plan for Narre Warren South encompassing residential growth areas, employment precincts, and green infrastructure.
+The plan covers approximately 460 hectares intended to accommodate 12,500 people across 4,000 dwellings.
+While the precinct is substantially complete with major road upgrades like the Narre Warren-Cranbourne Road project finished in late 2024, minor community infrastructure including a tennis facility and pavilion remains in the final delivery stages as of early 2026.

 Summerset Cranbourne North